iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 </div>

 From the experimental results, we can see that
-1. The centralized value function of MAPPO did not provide effective performance improvements.
-The independent value functions for each agent made the multi-agent learning more robust.
+1. The centralized value function of MAPPO does not provide effective performance improvements.
+The independent value functions for each agent make the multi-agent learning more robust.
 2. Introducing global information into the value function improves the learning efficiency of IPPO.

 ### Discussion